globaltravelreport/global-travel-report/content/articles/iraklio-port-a-new-hub-for-cruise-tourism-in-greece.md

 ---
-title: '''Iraklio Port: A New Hub for Cruise Tourism in Greece'''
+title: 'Iraklio Port: A New Hub for Cruise Tourism in Greece'
 summary: >-

   Iraklio, the capital of Crete, is steering towards becoming a significant hub